draperlaboratory/cozy/docs/source/gettingstarted.rst

 least one concrete input that will cause the program to end in state A in the prepatched program and state B in the postpatched program.

-Therefore the naive approach is to compare all pairs of deadended states from the prepatched and postpatched and check for satisfiability. cozy makes an optimization by checking ancestor (ie, nonterminal) states and checking for compatibility. cozy is also capable of generating concrete examples, which is useful for generating test cases and walking through program execution.
+Therefore the naive approach is to compare all pairs of terminal states from the prepatched and postpatched and check for satisfiability. cozy makes an optimization by using memoization, so in practice compatibility checks over most programs should be fast. cozy is also capable of generating concrete examples, which is useful for generating test cases and walking through program execution.